 Wow!
 Then again, this might actually turn out to be a step up from Carter Brothers.

 On July 27, Scooter Superstore of America, a Ft.
 Lauderdale-based chain with several dealerships in Florida and Georgia, filed for bankruptcy.
 While many shops have closed their doors lately, and individual importers have faced some unique problems, SSTAM’s trouble could be–pardon the tired idiom–the straw that breaks the industry’s back.

+Guido Ebert reports SYM USA is auctioning 110 scooters, in various states of title… ed… ness.
 It’s unclear from Ebert’s story where these 110 scooters came from, but as we’ll discuss in detail in a coming story, in the rapidly-declining scooter market, most scooter importers and their dealer financiers (usually GE Capital) are finding themselves […]

 Steve at the Scooter Scoop worked for SYM-USA for a few days, so we’ll defer to his ex-insider-coverage of the fire at Carter Brothers’ Alabama headquarters.
 Glad to hear everyone’s allright, but man, that’s bad news for SYM, Carter Brothers, and scootering in general.

 Guido Ebert wrote a story last week alleging that all is not well with the SYM/Carter Brothers relationship for which he was instantly chastised.
 Sound familiar?

 I know Vespa rudely scheduled their dealer meeting in California the same weekend as Genuine’s dealer retreat in Wisconsin a couple years ago, but it doesn’t seem sporting to schedule the grand opening of the redesigned Scooterworks Chicago space the same day as Motowork’s North Avenue shop opening.
 I’m not sure who called dibs on […]